FuzionDragon/Page_Writer/README.md

 Submitting a snippet on the input menu : Ctrl + Enter

-Toggle document fuzzy finder (behaviour changes depending on menu) : Ctrl + E
+Toggle picker for current document : Ctrl + E

+Toggle picker for marking a document : Ctrl + R

+Toggle picker for deleting a document : ?

 Switch between input and view menus : Ctrl + T

+Delete selected snippet : Del?

+Move selected snippet : ?

+Update selected snippet : Ctrl + Enter

 Settings? : Escape

 ### TODO

-- Fuzzy finder menu for use in setting a marked document or which document to view.

-- Snippet moving, updating and deleting.

 - Config file for allowing the change of core keybinds and other potential settings, there may be a plan for an in-app settings menu to allow better accessibility.